Quantum scars from zero modes in an Abelian lattice gauge theory on ladders: Abstract

 \section{Abstract}

-We consider the spectrum of a $U(1)$ quantum link model where gauge fields are realized as $S=1/2$ quantum spins and demonstrate a new mechanism for generating quantum many-body scars (high-energy eigenstates that violate the eigenstate thermalization hypothesis) in a constrained Hilbert space.
+We consider the spectrum of a $U(1)$ quantum link model where gauge fields are realized as $S=1/2$ spins and demonstrate a new mechanism for generating quantum many-body scars (high-energy eigenstates that violate the eigenstate thermalization hypothesis) in a constrained Hilbert space.
 Many-body dynamics with local constraints has attracted much attention due to the recent discovery of non-ergodic behavior in quantum simulators based on Rydberg atoms.
 Lattice gauge theories provide natural examples of constrained systems since physical states must be gauge-invariant.
 In our case, the Hamiltonian $H=\Okin+\lambda \Opot$, where $\Opot$ ($\Okin$) is diagonal (off-diagonal) in the electric flux basis, contains exact mid-spectrum zero modes at $\lambda=0$ whose number grows exponentially with system size.
 This massive degeneracy is lifted at any non-zero $\lambda$ but some special linear combinations that simultaneously diagonalize $\Okin$ and $\Opot$ survive as quantum many-body scars, suggesting an ``order-by-disorder'' mechanism in the Hilbert space.
-We give evidence for such scars and show their dynamical consequences on ladders with up to $56$ spins, which may be tested using available proposals of quantum simulators.
+We give evidence for such scars and show their dynamical consequences on two-leg ladders with up to $56$ spins, which may be tested using available proposals of quantum simulators.
+Results on wider ladders point towards their presence in two dimensions as well.

 {\it{Introduction}}: Eigenstate thermalization hypothesis (ETH) posits that individual energy eigenstates of generic many-body systems have ``thermal'' expectation values for local observables with temperature determined by the energy density of the eigenstate~\cite{ETH1, ETH2, ETH3, ETH4, ETH5}.
 It also provides an explanation for the local equilibration of such systems under their own coherent dynamics~\cite{ETH6, ETH7}.
-It is equally interesting to ask when this paradigm fails so that a system may evade ergodicity.
+It is equally interesting to ask when this paradigm fails so that an interacting system may evade ergodicity.
 Two well-known mechanisms are provided by integrability~\cite{VR2016} and many-body localization~\cite{PH2010,NH2015}.
 In both cases, an extensive number of local integrals of motion emerge which prevents the bulk of the eigenstates from following ETH.